 NWDAF and AF would collect their local training data, respectively (e.g., access speed, network access delay for NWDAF, stall time, frame rate for AF).
 The data has different features where VFL could be applied to.
 NWDAF and AF perform VFL to get the prediction results.

+We identify two scenarios in this case:

+Scenario 1: NWDAF takes control of the training process, and provides the labels of the training data;

+Scenario 2: AF takes control of the training process, and provides the labels of the training data